-This management's discussion and analysis ("MD&A") of financial condition and results of operations of Golconda Gold Ltd. ("Golconda" or the "Company"), formerly Galane Gold Ltd., was prepared by management as at April 28, 2022.
-Throughout this MD&A, unless otherwise specified, "Golconda", "the Company", "we", "us" or "our" refer to Golconda Gold Ltd. and its subsidiaries and should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2022 (the "Financial Statements").
+This management's discussion and analysis ("MD&A") of financial condition and results of operations of Golconda Gold Ltd. ("Golconda" or the "Company") was prepared by management as at April 29, 2024.
+Throughout this MD&A, unless otherwise specified, "Golconda", "the Company", "we", "us" or "our" refer to Golconda Gold Ltd. and its subsidiaries and should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2023 (the "Financial Statements").